wtsi-hgi/wes-qc/docs/wxs-qc_development.md

 ### Run MyPy type checking

-`mypy` is configured to run in the manual stage because it currently produces many errors.
+For now `mypy` is configured to run in the manual stage because it produces errors with the config module, that are not fixed yet.

-To run it:
+To run MyPy manually for your commit:
 ```bash
 pre-commit run mypy --hook-stage manual
 ```

 ### Skipping pre-commit hooks

-In rare cases when you need to bypass pre-commit hooks (not recommended for regular use):
+In rare cases when you need to bypass pre-commit hooks (not recommended for regular use), run:
 ```bash
 git commit -m "Your message" --no-verify
 ```

 ## Development and code organization best practices

-This section contains major suggestions sto maintain code style and structure.
+This section contains major suggestions to maintain code style and structure for the WxS-QC pipeline.
-Due to the limited number of developers, the code refactoring is usually performed together with financial improvements.
+Due to the limited number of developers, the code refactoring is usually performed together with functional improvements.
 Therefore, current guidelines represent the desired state for the codebase, and not all pipeline parts follow it yet.

 ### Scripts organizations and sequence
-- use numbered scripts for pipeline steps
+- Use numbered scripts for pipeline steps
 - Break complex steps into smaller substeps using command-line arguments

 ### Main Function Structure
-- Try to keep all data loadings and savings (especially Hail structures) inside the main function.
+- Try to keep all data loadings and savings (especially Hail structures) inside the `main()` function.
-- Copy existing function structure for new scripts
+- Copy existing `main()` function structure

 ### Pipeline step function design
 - Accept matrix tables as primary input/output.
-Avoid writing/reading matrixtables inside the function
+Avoid writing/reading matrixtables inside pipeline step functions
-- Use dictionary unpacking from parsed config for flexible argument passing
+- Use dictionary unpacking from parsed config for flexible argument passing (For example `fstat_hist = plot_f_stat_histogram(sex_ht, **config["step2"]["f_stat_outliers"])`)
-- Convert file paths to Spark format (`file://`) only before Hail operations
+- Convert file paths to Spark format (`file://`) just before submitting to Hail/Spark functions.

 ### Toolset Organization
 - Maintain utility functions in the `wes-qc` folder
-- Create and separate modules depending on the function purpose:
+- Create and separate modules depending on the function purpose.
-    - Data filtering/transformation
-    - Statistical Analysis
-    - Visualization

-### Logging and reporting (TBD)
-- Use Python's logging module to capture all important messages
-- Provide informative error messages
-- Consider making separate logs for